They Have Been Watching

-The Tinker and The Fold: The Problem with Solaris 3 is the story of Jett Joseph Javelin Junior, an eighth grader, whose scientific tinkering attracts the attention of The Fold, an extraterrestrial federation, tasked with keeping peace in the galaxy.
+The Tinker and The Fold: The Problem with Solaris 3 is the story of Jett Joseph Javelin Junior, a high schooler, whose scientific tinkering raises the ire of The Fold, an extraterrestrial federation, tasked with keeping peace in the galaxy.

 When The Fold comes to collect him, Jett’s life is thrown into chaos.
-From alien abductions, to life in Tower 100, to becoming a castaway on Lanedaar 3 and savior to the Boonans, to flooding the White House with living alien pom-poms that eat everything in sight, Jett’s adventure to save Earth from The Neutralization Protocol and integrate it into The Fold is fraught with peril and will keep you guessing all the way to the end.
+From alien abductions, to life in Tower 100, and becoming a castaway on Lanedaar 3 and savior to the Boonans, to flooding the White House with Lanedaarian Bushbunnies that eat everything in sight, Jett’s adventure to save Earth from The Neutralization Protocol and integrate it into The Fold’s galactic order is fraught with peril and culminates in a rigged deal that leaves Jett cold.

 Rich in characterization, plot, development, and humor, the story unfolds as a winner and is highly recommended not just for the young adult audience it’s intended for; but for many an adult sci-fi fan looking for the truly remarkable standout read that includes thought-provoking reflections on the nature of peace, collective consciousness, and ruling systems.

 – Diane Donovan, Editor